 China is putting efforts into reducing pollution

-China is the most polluted country of the world.
+China is the most polluted country in the world.
 Indeed, pollution levels in China have reached records these past years.
-That is why the Chinese government has planned measures in order to reduce smogs and water pollution in the country.
-Several reasons let authorities to instigate changes.
+That is why the Chinese government has planned measures in order to reduce smogs and water pollution in the country and to improve the health of its citizen.
+The rise in awareness of the negative impact of pollution on health but also related sickness is a major opportunity for both healthcare companies and air quality devices brands.

 Health issues are at the center of concerns